-Adam represents companies and individuals in high-stakes litigation across the United States.
-In addition to his litigation practice, he routinely counsels clients in the areas of information security, privacy, electronic discovery, technology contracting, social media, and internet-related matters.
+Adam represents clients from the Fortune 500 to founders in major litigations across the United States.
+In addition to his litigation practice, he routinely counsels clients in a variety of sophisticated transactional, corporate governance, and technology related matters.

-He has been acknowledged by Who’s Who Legal® as a leading commercial litigation and electronic discovery lawyer.
-Adam was selected for inclusion in Best Lawyers in America© in the areas of electronic discovery and information management law; he is one of Florida Trend Florida’s Legal Elite™.
+He has been repeatedly acknowledged by Who’s Who Legal® as one of the world's leading commercial litigators and electronic discovery lawyers.
+Adam has also been selected for many years for inclusion in Best Lawyers in America© in the areas of electronic discovery and information management law; he is one of Florida Trend Florida’s Legal Elite™.
 He is Peer Review Rated and Client Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer and client rating system.

-Adam’s representative litigation matters include obtaining over $15 million in judgments for a Fortune 20 corporate plaintiff in a series of nine related litigations across the state of Florida; a no-liability defense trial verdict for a major financial institution in a Florida-based litigation seeking approximately $20 million in damages (subsequently upheld on appeal); securing a $1 million JAMS arbitral award against a software developer; a Tax Court trial victory for an innocent-spouse defendant against the Internal Revenue Service in Cody v.
+Adam’s representative litigation matters include obtaining over fifteen million dollars in judgments for a Fortune 20 corporate plaintiff in a series of nine related litigations across the state of Florida; a no-liability defense trial verdict for a major financial institution in a Florida-based litigation seeking over twenty million dollars in damages (subsequently upheld on appeal); securing a million dollar JAMS arbitral award against a software developer; a Tax Court trial victory for an innocent-spouse defendant against the Internal Revenue Service in Cody v.
 Commissioner of Internal Rev.; and representation of the State of Florida in an equitable apportionment action before the U.S. Supreme Court in Florida v.
 Georgia, No. 142, Original.

-Adam is a prolific writer who has contributed to educational programs and periodicals worldwide.
+Adam is a prolific writer and speaker who has contributed to educational programs and periodicals worldwide.
 His articles in multiple law reviews have been cited by state and federal courts across the United States.
 He has written for bar journals and industry publications such as Corporate Counsel, the American Bar Association's Landslide® Magazine, CIO Insight, Law Technology News, and Computerworld.
-Adam has been quoted by major media outlets, such as Forbes and Quartz, on issues of technology and law.
+Adam has been quoted by major media outlets, such as Forbes and Quartz, on legal issues.
 He regularly lectures for industry groups, bar associations, and judicial education programs such as the Federal Judicial Conference and Florida College of Advanced Judicial Studies.

 Education & Professional Background